 - Your child is already old enough and highly motivated.
 So learning the guitar on his own could be an option thanks to great guitar books and free online lessons.

 Regarding costs, the first option would be the best one but most parents can’t even play the guitar.
 But if so, they don’t know how to teach or they just don’t dare to teach playing the guitar.
 The second option is the traditional option and most parents go with that because it’s quite probably that your child will properly learn the instrument if you’ve got the right teacher and it’s also the easiest way for you.
 It’s a good way for kids to learn playing the guitar but on the other hand, it’s quite costly to send your son or daughter regularly to lessons.
 The third option is not too often considered.
 For that option your child should be already a bit older, let’s say at least 10 years old.
 In most of the cases it will be quite hard to learn properly the guitar just from the internet and from books because nobody can point out your mistakes.
 Moreover, these are all just standardized methods and not adapted to individual needs.
 I wouldn’t say it’s impossible but at least it takes much more time and there is a risk that little mistakes will slip in.
 I think, it’s a great thing to give your child in the beginning also a guitar book so he can start straight away.
 If he stays with the guitar even with a book, it shows a lot of motivation and guitar lessons are definitely worth because he won’t give up.
 Beside that, online courses and books are great materials to fill the time between personal guitar lessons.
 In that way, you progress much faster and you will need less guitar lessons.
 So combinations of these option may be also quite reasonable.
 Find a complete overview in our article about the exisiting methods for learning guitar for kids.
-For beginner it is really important to start with easy guitar songs, such as Frère Jacques, in order to have the feeling of success.
+For beginner it is really important to start with easy guitar songs, such as Frère Jacques, Happy Birthday To You, Twinkle Twinkle Little Star or the ABC song, in order to have the feeling of success.